Challenge

 Acmena has successfully completed the review and has provided the VRCSSC with a range of recommendations that are currently under consideration for trial.
 Several Victorian rail operators are also considering the solutions as part of a state-wide level crossing upgrade program.

-Acmena’s human factors team provides key recommendations to improve pedestrian safety on level crossings in Victoria.
+Acmena human factors analysis delivers key recommendations to improve the safety and accessibility of pedestrian level crossings in Victoria.

-In 2020, Acmena was engaged to analyse the issue and provide recommendations through a review of potential users and the various ways they might use a crossing.
+In 2020, Acmena – a specialist provider of human factors analysis across Australia – was engaged to analyse the issue and provide recommendations through a review of potential users and the various ways they might use a crossing.

 As part of a multi-faceted approach, Acmena combined a review of relevant standards and literature, along with various approaches used in other states, countries, and transport domains, while consulting with subject matter experts (SMEs).
 Acmena also conducted a series of workshops with various user groups, including those with lived experience of a range of disabilities, to identify challenges and potential solutions in addition to obtaining feedback and further input on selected solutions.